rdswift/hhb/SPECS.md

 * about screen (include list of contributors / team members)

 &nbsp;
-The user interface should also include context sensitive help provided by a CHM file.
+The graphical user interface should also include context sensitive help provided by a CHM file.
 Ideally, this help system file could be developed using this application.

+A command line interface (CLI) will be provided to support batch operations or help file compilation from within an IDE.

 &nbsp;
 ## 7.0 Other Considerations
-* multi language support
+* multi language support (?)
 * spell checking support (?)
 * wysiwyg / graphical screen editor (?)